ababook/intro-python-data-science/Installation.md

 * Laptop charger

 ## Recommended Installation
 We will be using Python 2.7 version for the exercise.
-Users should install the Anaconda distribution from Continuum - [https://www.continuum.io/downloads](https://www.continuum.io/downloads). **Please make sure you download the Python 2.7 installer.**
+Users should install the Anaconda distribution from Continuum - [https://www.continuum.io/downloads](https://www.continuum.io/downloads). **Please make sure you download Python 2.7,  32 bit version of the installer.**

 Please note that installing Anaconda is the **recommended** option for doing the workshop.